monimesl/erlmoney/README.md

 is used to round to the nearest integer: https://rounding.to/understanding-the-bankers-rounding

 ## Why `erlmoney` 😊??
-Well, Erlangers know; it's Elixir with Erlang style naming.
+Well, Erlangers know; it's Elixir with Erlang style naming, the `erl` prefix.

-*This is used at scale in production at Monime.*